 Two years ago, Arno Polis went off the beaten track and tried to produce colorful pasta with high vegetable content.
 The risk has paid off and the business is blooming, Latvian Television reported September 3.

 Demand for sea buckthorn berries grown in Latvia this year has risen - so much so that growers can't keep up with the supply, Latvian Radio reported September 1.

 Two years ago, the idea of a smart village was launched in the parish of Skujene, Amata municipality – the basic idea is to involve the local community to improve the environment of their lives.
 And the village is thriving, said Latvian Radio August 25.

 Our favorite YouTuber, Anete Germane, is back with another video.
 This time she is revealing the simple pleasures of the humble Latvian potato pancake in what is not merely a normal Latvian potato pancake tutorial but the ULTIMATE Latvian potato pancake tutorial.

 This week, Latvian-grown melons are starting to appear in stores and markets.
 There will also be watermelons in a couple of weeks.
 Latvia can grow these large fruit tasty enough to compete with produce from warmer lands, Latvian Television reported August 3.

 The farm “Vilciņi 1”, in Dobele, has devoted an area of 65 hectares to durum wheat, the classic pasta wheat not usually grown to Latvia, owners told Latvian Television July 18.

-Mushroom hunting might just be the Latvian national sport - and with sport comes competition, and even combat.
-Consumers and sellers at the Central Market of Riga are currently embroiled in a heated debate about mushroom prices, reported Latvian Television on July 16.
+Mushroom hunting might just be the Latvian national sport - and with sport comes competition, even combat.
+Consumers and sellers at the Central Market of Riga are currently embroiled in a heated debate about mushroom prices, Latvian Television reported July 16.